MicrosoftDocs/connected-spaces/articles/communication-plan.md

 - Can individuals opt out?

-For information on how Dynamics 365 Connected Store works and how Microsoft protects data it processes, see:
+For information on how Dynamics 365 Connected Spaces works and how Microsoft protects data it processes, see:

 - [AI and insights](ai-insights.md)